 Magie came up with a board game and patented it, the game was called “The Landlords Game”.
 This game was inspired by Henry George’s ideas.

 Henry George was a political economist and journalist.
 He gave the idea of imposing taxes on particular properties to make the economy more stable.
 Back to the story, this game had mainly two aspects:

 The first one was called Anti-monopolists, whenever someone buys a property they will get a fair cut of their share.
-The main intuition of this was to show how people could benefit from the taxes paid by the buyer, as a result, everyone could get benefit from it.
+The main intuition of this was to show how people could benefit from the taxes paid by the buyer, as a result, everyone could benefit from it.

-Magie had the vision to break the divided pyramid in which the higher-ups will benefit from the people at the bottom.
+Magie had the vision to break the divided pyramid in which the higher-ups would benefit from the people at the bottom.
 She started selling this board game from her home, as this game wasn’t sold in a box so mainly it was handed over from one friend to the other.